qubusproject/carrot/README.md

 * Why is the library named carrot?

-    The name is a pun on caret symbol `^` which is used frequently in diagnostic messages to mark locations of interest.
+    The name is a pun on the caret symbol `^` which is used frequently in diagnostic messages to mark locations of interest.

 * Does carrot support colored output?